More "Senior" (F1)

 Chick, who was registered under # 409 that year, and asked him to bring

-also had 409 on both cars.
-December 2009: For years I've had a solitary photo here of #105 John Scott, which I snapped at Brandon in either 1964 or 1966, and labelled "Brute Force" because of the rugged car.
+For years I had a solitary photo here of #105 John Scott, which I snapped at Brandon in either 1964 or 1966, and labelled "Brute Force" because of its rugged looks.
 Now, thanks to Ann Scott,

 I can add some facts and photos.
-Her late husband passed away in
+Her late husband, who passed away in

-1996, and from his home in Harrogate had raced under BriSCA from 1963
+2006 [corrected from earlier error] was from Harrogate had raced under BriSCA from 1963

-to 1969, and enjoyed the actions at non-BriSCA Aycliffe, under the
+to 1969, also enjoying the action at non-BriSCA Aycliffe, under the

 name 'Cheyenne', where his racing buddy Jimmy Young 106 often joined him as 'Maverick'.
 Ann says their racing "did not aspire to great heights, but we had a lot of fun."
-Ann sent me these two photos: First, from 1969, a beautiful sunny-day shot of John storming through a corner beside another Harrogate racer, Bill Houseman 103:
+Ann sent me the two following photos: First, from 1969, a beautiful sunny-day shot of John storming through a corner [track???] beside another Harrogate racer, Bill Houseman 103: I am including a close-up of those interesting bonnet louvres/vents, which are almost certainly from the side of a 1930's Packard bonnet --- big deluxe

 The